Tuition and Fee Information

 The member colleges of TST offer a variety of scholarships and bursaries to their students, as well as teaching and research assistantships and opportunities for other forms of part-time work.
 Financial aid information should be sought from your college of registration.

 Further scholarships and bursaries such as the Ontario Graduate Scholarships (OGS) and Social Sciences and Humanities Research Council (SSHRC) competitions as well as conference awards and TST Board of Trustees scholarships are listed at the link below.
-Applicants for admission to the next academic year are not eligible to apply for the TST Board of Trustees scholarships, but may be eligible to apply for some of these scholarships.
+Applicants for admission to the next academic year are not eligible to apply for the TST Board of Trustees scholarships, but may be eligible to apply for some of the other available scholarships.

 Students from the United States of America